 Post-Workout Supplements

-• Post-workout drinks for immediately after your workout
+- Drinks for immediately after your workout

-• Post-workout drinks to take hours later
+- Drinks to take a few hours later

 Do You Need Pre and Post-Workout Supplements?

 As for post-workout drinks, they aren’t essential either.
 However, they do hold great value.
 On one hand, it’s easier to have a protein shake right after working out than it is to eat a meal after the gym.
 They are a quick and convenient way of refueling your body following a tough workout.
-In addition, post-workout drinks assimilate rapidly so your muscles get nourishment right away without having to wait for food to be digested.
+In addition, post-workout drinks assimilate rapidly, so your muscles get nourishment right away without having to wait for food to be digested.
 Some organic post-workout supplements provide antioxidants and electrolytes to help you replenish.

 To a Fitter Healthier You,